NickChapman/RuM/README.md

-To build this project use cmake with CMakeLists.txt
+To build this project use cmake and then make

 The generated executable will be called: Project2